geotools/geotools/docs/user/library/render/gtrenderer.rst

 3D
 ^^

-A google summer of code student put together and example of rendering into a texture buffers and using OpenGL to handle panning and zooming.
+A Google summer of code student put together and example of rendering into a texture buffers and using OpenGL to handle panning and zooming.

 Personally I would look for an Graphics2D implementation that was